Premiership of Narendra Modi: Health and sanitation policies

-Education and skill development
+Education, skill development and social policy

 Pradhan Mantri Kaushal Vikas Yojana (PMKVY), a skill development initiative scheme of the Government of India for recognition and standardisation of skills.
 Cabinet approved an outlay of ₹120 billion for the project.
 The scheme has a target to train 1 crore Indian youth from 2016 to 2020.
 As of 18 July 2016, 17.93 lakh candidates were trained out of 18 lakh who enrolled for the scheme.
 The aim of the PMKVY scheme is to encourage aptitude towards employable skills and to increase working efficiency of probable and existing daily wage earners, by giving monetary awards and rewards and by providing quality training to them.
 Average award amount per person has been kept as ₹8 thousand.
 Those wage earners already possessing a standard level of skill will be given recognition as per scheme and average award amount for them is ₹2000 to ₹2500.
 In the initial year, a target to distribute ₹15 billion has been laid down for the scheme.
 Training programmes have been worked out on the basis of National Occupational Standards (NOS) and qualification packs specifically developed in various sectors of skills.
 For this qualification plans and quality plans have been developed by various Sector Skill Councils (SSC) created with participation of Industries.
 National Skill Development Corporation (NSDC) has been made coordinating and driving agency for the same.

 An outlay of ₹120 billion has been approved by the cabinet for this project.
 The scheme has a target to train 1 crore Indian youth from 2016 to 2020.
 As of 18 July 2016, 17.93 lakh candidates were trained out of 18 lakh who enrolled for the scheme.